khongchi/docs/kr/contributions.md

 	liferaft grab

 <a name="which-branch"></a>
-## Which Branch?
+## Which Branch? 브랜치 선택?

-> **Note:** This section primarly applies to those sending pull requests to the [laravel/framework](https://github.com/laravel/framework) repository, not Liferaft applications.
+> **Note주의:** This section primarly applies to those sending pull requests to the [laravel/framework](https://github.com/laravel/framework) repository, not Liferaft applications.

 **All** bug fixes should be sent to the latest stable branch.
 Bug fixes should **never** be sent to the `master` branch unless they fix features that exist only in the upcoming release.